Meet Alice from Little Blue Nova, the Sweetheart of the Pack.

 Lifestyle Over Testings

-Here at Little Rogue Dane we truly believe living close to nature will always out beat Health screens, but insure our future dog parents we also include OFA's to our program so that we are always bettering the breed, which is exactly what we strive for here.
+Here at Little Rogue Dane we truly believe living close to nature will always out beat Health screening.
+For our future dog parents we also include OFA's to our program so that we are always bettering the breed, which is exactly what we strive for here.

-I want you all to understand just because genetics, health screens can show passing scores, it doesn't mean your dog will leave a health life, that comes with the lifestyle we not only live but teach to our future dog parents.
+I would like you all to understand just because genetics, health screens can show passing scores, it doesn't mean your dog will leave a health life, that comes with the lifestyle we live and teach to our future dog parents.

 No Vaccines -No Chemicals - No Kibble - No Early Spaying/Neutering - No Microchips - No Dewclaw Removal/Ear Cropping